sleaye/sleaye/README.md

 Web developer and programmer.

-Current languages: PHP, JavaScript, HTML, CSS, Java
+Current languages: PHP, JavaScript, HTML, CSS, Python

 Specilizing in owning more courses than I'll ever take.